kubernetes-sigs/gateway-api/geps/gep-4488/index.md

 2. **Represent external destinations** via `ExternalHostname`, replacing the need for insecure synthetic `ExternalName` Services.
 3. **Serve as a foundation for future Gateway-level backend configuration** such as retries, session persistence, load balancing algorithms, and other features that are tightly bound to the destination rather than the route.

-While egress and AI use cases provide the initial urgent motivation, the `Backend` resource is designed to be useful for **all backend types**.
+While egress and AI use cases provided the initial urgent motivation, the `Backend` resource is designed to be useful for **all backend types**.
 At its core, a `Backend` of type `EndpointSelector` does what `Service` already does — but in a Gateway-native way that allows configuration to grow over time.
 Egress support via `ExternalHostname` is the first Extended feature built on this foundation.

+### Clarifying the Semantics of "Backend"

+It is critically important that we emphasize that the `Backend` resource describes what a specific gateway client connection **MUST** do on the wire when connecting to a destination.

+In the common ingress persona, Ana often owns both the `HTTPRoute` and the Service behind it.
+In this scenario, Ana is being delegated the ability to control how the Gateway consumes her service.
+In many egress, mesh, and AI-oriented deployments, that ownership model changes: Ana does NOT own the destination behind the route, but she still needs a way to express "how should the gateway connect to this destination" without needing to coordinate with the producer or cluster admin.
+In other words, the `Backend` resource is a consumer-side resource that describes connection requirements for a particular client path, regardless of who owns the destination.

+This distinction is foundational to this GEP:

+- `Backend` captures consumer-side connection requirements for a particular client path (for example, SNI, TLS validation, client cert presentation, or higher-level protocol expectations).
+- Producer/server guidance is still valuable, out of scope for this resource: producer hints describe what servers generally **SHOULD** accept, while this resource describes what this client/gateway connection **MUST** attempt.
+- In practice, server hints were always actuated as client configuration anyway.
+This proposal makes that behavior explicit and auditable.

+Said differently: `Backend` is intentionally scoped to "how this client should connect" rather than "what all clients of this server must do."

 ## Motivation